Cham0i/Netacad/README.md

 <pre>vlan ()
 name ()</pre>
 Assign IP to VLAN
-(Nah you should know this by now.
-Scroll up nerd)
+<pre>(Nah you should know this by now.
+Scroll up nerd)</pre>
 To make interfaces into access.
 Remember to use "int range" if you need to edit multiple interfaces
 <pre>int (f0/1,2,3,etc.)
 switchport mode access
 switchport access vlan (the vlan number this int belongs to)</pre>
 To make interfaces into trunks.
 Only use for int between switches, on VOIP, or switch to Router when sub-interfaces are involved
 <pre>switchport mode trunk
-switchport trunk allowed vlan (vlans that are allowed to communicate using this trunk.
-Insert vlan number here.
-If multiple use comma without spaces.
-"44,999,13") switchport native vlan (vlan that is native)</pre>
+switchport trunk allowed vlan (VLAN numbers here "10,20,999" etc.) switchport native vlan (NativeVLAN Number here)</pre>
-(The "native VLAN mismatch discovered" error happens when the native vlans are not the same between interfaces.)
+The "native VLAN mismatch discovered" error happens when the native VLANs are not the same between interfaces.
+You might not even have to use the last command if no Native VLAN is present

-Check yourself before yo wreck yourself
+Troubleshooting *Check yourself before yo wreck yourself*
 <pre>show vlan
 show int trunk
 show int (f0/x) switchport
 </pre>

-To actually make the VLAN talk amongst each other configure the router using sub interfaces
+To make the VLANs talk amongst each other, configure the router using sub interfaces
 <pre>int (f0/1.X  X is typically the vlan number)
 encapsulation dot1q (vlan number) ip add (IP) (SM)</pre>
 Remember to "no shut" the phyiscal interfaces that supports the sub interfaces. (f0/1 or f0/2 or whatever)

-Lastly remember to use the Management VLAN sub interface as the "ip default-gateway"
+Lastly, remember to use the Management VLAN sub interface as the "ip default-gateway"

 ### Port Security
 ALWAYS SHUT BEFORE YOU ENABLE PORT SEC!!!!!
 <pre>int ()
 shut</pre>
-Do this to enable port sec
+Now we may begin.
+Do this to enable port security
 <pre>switchport port-security</pre>
-If the port is dynamic and can't enable port sec, that means the port hasn't been configured to access mode.
+If the port is dynamic and you can't enable port security, that means the port hasn't been configured to access mode.
 See above.

-If you need different maximum amount of mac addresses
+If you need a different maximum amount of MAC addresses
-<pre>switch port-security maximum (max number of macs recorded) </pre>
+<pre>switch port-security maximum (max number of MACs recorded) </pre>

 To actually add MACs you can either do it manually
 <pre>switchport port-security mac-address (MAC of int)</pre>